akononovicius/physRisk-content-repository/articles/2011/bornholdt-model.md

 HTML5 applet
 ------------

-The applet bellow models financial market using Bornholdt model, which was discussed above.
+The applet below models financial market using Bornholdt model, which was discussed above.
 Thus meaning of the parameters should be evident from previous discussion.